Mean Free Path Calculator

 ~10^(-5) Pa, the mean free path is approximately

-Mean free path formula - atomic radii table
+Mean free path formula - kinetic radii table

-Our mean free path formula requires atomic diameter to perform proper calculations.
-You can find both radii and diameters (two times radius) of the atoms of some gases in the below table (expressed in picometers - pm).
+Our mean free path formula requires kinetic diameter to perform proper calculations.
+You can find both radii and diameters (two times radius) of the molecules of some gases in the below table (expressed in picometers - pm) which we created based on theon Wikipedia.